 New Zealand was such a fun place to explore.
 We spent most of our time in Auckland and Rotorua and we found some amazing local gift shops and stores.
 Actually, I had just as much fun exploring the grocery stores as I did the shopping centers!

-I managed to find some really cool New Zealand souvenirs and I didn’t even need to buy extra luggage!
+I managed to find some really cool New Zealand gifts and I didn’t even need to buy extra luggage!

 Keep scrolling to find out what New Zealand souvenirs you should add to your shopping list!